-We determined your eligibility for financial aid after reviewing your 2013-2014 Free Application for Federal Student Aid (FAFSA).
-Your financial aid award consists of various programs available based upon "need", academics or both.
-All loan aid may require further action on your part - such as completion of the verification process, promissory notes, loan entrance counseling or any combination of these.
+We determined your eligibility for financial aid after reviewing your 2014-2015 Free Application for Federal Student Aid (FAFSA).
+Your financial aid award may consist of loans, scholarships, or a combination of both.
+All loan aid may require further action on your part - such as completion of the verification process, Promissory Notes, PLUS Request Application, loan entrance counseling or any combination of these.

 All scholarships are intended for full-time enrollment.
 Reduction in course load may result in reductions or cancellation of awarded scholarships.
 During the final semester of enrollment, scholarships may be pro-rated if a student's course load is less than full-time; there is NO exception to this policy.

 Most academic scholarships provide funding for law tuition (fall and spring) for all credits, including six approved non-law course credits taken in other departments of the University and applied toward the juris doctor degree.
-They are available for one summer of enrollment in either one of our summer abroad programs or on-campus summer session following the first or second year of law school.
+They are available for one summer of enrollment following the first or second year of law school.
 Please check with the Financial Aid Office to verify if your scholarship is included.

 Approximately 30% of all FAFSA applicants are randomly selected for the federal process called verification.
 However, due to the recent changes in federal aid for Graduate/Professional Students, it may not be necessary for our office to verify your information.
 If you are selected, and we are required to verify your information, our office will contact you with the appropriate forms that need to be completed with the IRS Tax Transcript.
 Please do not supply any information to our office unless requested.